gcv/cupboard/README.md

    packages everything into a jar file.
 3. Copy the Cupboard jar and its dependencies to wherever you normally copy your Clojure dependencies.
 Make sure to add them to your project's classpath.

+Note: Full Leiningen support is forthcoming once Cupboard is more stable.